-In this paper, we prove a completely explicit version of the Sato-Tate Conjecture that applies to every newform on $\Gamma_0(N)$ with $N$ squarefree (each of which is non-CM); furthermore, we improve the error term in Murty's result by a factor of $\sqrt{\log(x)}$.
-Define { } Our main result is as follows.
+In this paper, we prove a completely explicit version of the Sato-Tate Conjecture that applies to every newform of even weight $k\geq2$ on $\Gamma_0(N)$ with $N$ squarefree, in which case the newforms in question are guaranteed to be non-CM.
+Furthermore, we improve the error term in \eqref{murty} by a factor of $\sqrt{\log x}$.
+We assume the following analytic hypotheses.

-\begin{theorem} Let $f(z)\in S_k^{\textup{new}}(\Gamma_0(N))$ be a newform with squarefree level $N$, and let $I=[\alpha,\beta]\subset[0,\pi]$.
-Suppose that the symmetric power $L$-functions of $f$ are automorphic and satisfy the Generalized Riemann Hypothesis.
-If $x\geq 10^{17} $ is an integer larger than any prime dividing $N$ and $x$ is not a prime power, then { } \end{theorem} \begin{remark} For very large values of $x$, the error arising from the values of $N$ and $k$ cancel out with higher order terms.
-For example, this occurs for $\Delta(z)$ when $x\geq3.6\times10^{52}$.
-Furthermore, the error depends on the length of $I$ but not on where $I$ lies within the interval $[0,\pi]$. \end{remark}